lab-antwerp-1/agile-group-4/planning/backlog.md

-# Backlog
+# select topic for webpage

+- [ ] Auto

-## Must Haves
+## must have

-> these are necessary for basic usability

-- **Home Page**
-  - As a user I can read the title of the page
+- as a user i want to see the title of the website

-    - [ ] _there is a prominent title at the top of the web page_
+  - [ ] create title html, css

-  - As a user I can read an introduction to this project
+- as a user i want to read an introduction on what the webpage is about
-    - [ ] _there is a section directly under the navbar describing the project's goals_
+  - [ ] create introduction html, css

+## should have

+- as a user i want to see the website logo

+  - [ ] create logo html, css

+- as a user i want to have links to useful information

+  - [ ] add links html, css

-  - As a user I can learn about trees
+- As a user I can see a section of contact us to learn more about the project
+  - [ ] add about us section html, css

+## could have

+- as a user i want to follow navigation bars to the different sections
-    - [ ] _there is a main text in the page with helpful info and links_
+  - [ ] add navigation buttons in the navigation bar html,css
-  - As a user I can learn even more about trees
-  - [ ] _there is an aside with links for further reading_